The short answer is yes!

 - How do you deliver OJT?

 Invariably, all would answer the first question the same way: on the job training.
 And then I would ask the attendees to form into groups to discuss the second question among fellow peers.
 I purposely mixed the groups so that there was equal representation of manufacturing trainers and QC analytical laboratory trainers and a fascinating exchange occurred between the attendees.
 During the debriefing activity, we learned that there was a lot of variability in how the trainers were conducting OJT.
 How can that be when they all answered the first question so consistently?
 “Well”, one of them said, “we don’t have a procedure on it so I just go about it the way I think it should be done.
 I’ve had success so far, so I keep on doing what I’ve done in the past.”

 Declaring your OJT Model

-How do you know if someone is qualified to perform task?
+How do you know if someone is qualified to perform this SOP?